thebkv/bkv/Matthew_03.md

 17. And behold, a voice from the heavens said, “This is my beloved Son, in whom I am well pleased.”

 ---

+## References (for this chapter)
+- Deuteronomy 8:2 — Wilderness as testing and reliance on God
+- Hosea 2:14 — God speaking tenderly in the wilderness
+- Joshua 3:14–17 — Crossing the Jordan (Descent)
+- Mark 10:38 — Jesus’ baptism defined as immersion into suffering
+- Genesis 17:5 / Romans 4:16 — Abraham as Faith
+- Genesis 8:11 — Dove returning with olive leaf (peace, renewal)
+- Isaiah 9:2 — Light shining in darkness (quoted in Matthew 4)
+-
+---
 BKV-Project-GUID: 567a129b-db83-4ca4-af95-493b4d8ed523
 BKV-Chapter-GUID: 8a57cc9b-d7e4-4b5b-9a32-4f94b54ac6f0